curl/everything-curl/usingcurl/transfers/skip.md

     curl --skip-existing -O https://example.com/image[0-999].jpg

-It should be noted that this only checks the *presence* of the local file, it makes not attempts to verify that it actually has the correct content and it has no way to do any such checks.
+It should be noted that this only checks the *presence* of the local file, it makes no attempts to verify that it actually has the correct content and it has no way to do any such checks.

-curl offers other options to do [conditional transfers](../../http/modify/conditionals.md) based on modified date or contents.
+curl offers other options to do [conditional transfers](../../http/modify/conditionals.md) based on modified date or contents for HTTP transfers.